alchemyplatform/aa-sdk/site/guides/batching-transactions.md

 2. via `sendTransactions`

-:::tip Note 1: `SimpleSmartContractAccount` and `LightSmartContractAccount` Both `SimpleSmartContractAccount` and `LightSmartContractAccount` implements `encodeBatchExecute`, thus supports batching `UserOperations` out of the box.
+:::tip Note 1: `SimpleSmartContractAccount` and `LightSmartContractAccount` Both `SimpleSmartContractAccount` and `LightSmartContractAccount` implement `encodeBatchExecute`, thus supports batching `UserOperations` out of the box.
 :::

 :::tip Note 2: Transactions Batched as a Single User Operation